Configuration File

 seriesKeybooleanYesIf true, this column is a categorical series key for chart grouping.

-colourstringNoHex colour code (#RRGGBB) for this series in pdView charts.
+colourstringNoHex colour code (#RRGGBB) for this series in the forecast chart.

 See Model outputs for detailed explanations.